 We installed the full suite of Unarmed jerseys on Lafayette Street between Houston and Canal this past Friday.
 See pics of the entire run here, or, better yet, head over to Manhattan to see them in person.
 UPDATE – The SoHo installation was recently covered in Yahoo Sports and Design Observer.

 These are dark times for the empire.
-My UNARMED project made its public debut on Flatbush Avenue last week – here are a few photos.
+UNARMED made its public debut on Flatbush Avenue last week – here are a few photos.
 Installing the prints and seeing the reaction of fellow Brooklynites was among the most gratifying experiences I’ve had as an artist.
-Over the weekend another black man was killed by a police officer, this time in […]
+Over the weekend another black man was killed by a police officer, this time in Atlanta.
+The […]

 Believe me, the last thing I’d rather be doing right now is designing another jersey and posting it on this website.
 I started this project in 2013.
 That’s a lot of tears spilled over Adobe Illustrator.
 A lot of marches and grief.
 And so I let a few go by – Walter Scott, Philando Castile, Breonna […]